SishuZhang/NotificationProject/README.md

 - **Operational Visibility**: Comprehensive logging and monitoring with CloudWatch
 - **Infrastructure as Code**: Fully automated deployment with Terraform
 - **CI/CD Pipeline**: Automated testing and deployment with GitHub Actions

+> **Note**: Due to Indeed's terms of service that block automated web scraping, this system uses sample job data instead of live job search results.
+The architecture and notification functionality remain fully functional, but the job search data is simulated.

 ## Architecture